-A high bounce rate is one of the most common conversion killers, but it can be helped.
+While a high bounce rate is one of the most common conversion killers, the good news is that it can be reduced.

-In this article, I’ll cover everything from what bounce rate is and how it’s calculated to common causes and fixes for high ones.
+In this article, I’ll cover everything from understanding bounce rate and how it’s calculated to common causes and tips for improvement.

-Bounce rate is a big one when it comes to page visitors.
+When it comes to measuring digital marketing efforts, bounce rate tends to be one of the more mysterious metrics.
 But in terms of SEO, it’s relatively easy to understand.

-Bounce rate is the percentage of visitors who come to your site but leave without visiting any other pages.
+Essentially, it refers to the percentage of visitors who come to your site, but leave without visiting any other pages.

-So if your bounce rate is 80%, that means 80% of the people who come to your site are only visiting the page they initially landed on, without navigating your site and visiting other pages.
+For instance, if your’s is 80%, that means 80% of the people who come to your site are only visiting the page they initially landed on, neglecting the other pages on your site entirely.